-The Haiti Projects’ Library/Community Center (“LCC”) is currently located in the center of Fond des Blancs and was founded to provide educational and literacy opportunities to the local community.
-Currently the LCC provides books in English, French and Haitian Creole; adult literacy programs; youth after-school programming; workshops in theater and writing; and organized weekend programs for children.
-In 2008 a Cybercafé was added that offers an important link to the world beyond Haiti.
-The Community Library also provides a gathering place for cultural understanding and discussion.
+The Library is located in the center of Fond des Blancs and was founded to provide educational and literacy opportunities to the local community.
+Currently the Library provides books in English, French and Haitian Creole; adult literacy programs; youth after-school programming; workshops in theater and writing; and organized weekend programs for children.
+A Cybercafé offers an important link to the world beyond Haiti.
+The Library also provides a gathering place for cultural understanding and discussion.

 - 700 computer users